-This is the lighter version of Lead Tin yellow and it is high in value.
-The masstone hue is a light lemon yellow, although it leans to green it is a very slim leaning.
-Such is the high value, tints are almost irrelevant, it does maintain it's chroma when white is added how the range of tints is quite small.
+This is the lighter/greener version of Lead Tin yellow,it is high in value.
+The masstone hue is a light lemon yellow and although it leans to green it is a very slim leaning.
+Such is the high value, tints are almost irrelevant, it does maintain it's chroma when white is added however the range of tints is quite small.
 It has a lot of body.

 I see this working well to lift the value of mixes without using white and cooling them too much, it is also going to work well on a portrait palette.
 Apparently though I haven't tried this it makes very lively, vibrant greens when mixed with blue.
 It has very good covering power, very opaque.

 Very rare, I don't know of anyone else making this.
 A very important paint historically, found in frescoes from the 13th Century and then used widely throughout the Renaissance, to such a point it became known as the 'yellow of the old masters'.

 Pigment - Lead-Tin Oxide (Lead Stannate)

 Tinting Strength - Medium

 Drying Time - Fast

 A wonderful thick pigment, the yellow of the Flemish painters is finally possible to acquire - thanks to Rublev and Supreme Paint.
 Michael Harding also produces it but I find it too oily and inferior to Rublev's.
 This paint is wonderfully thick and chromatic.
 I teach Flemish painting technique and this is the yellow I use for my students to experience the authentic colours used by wonderful painters such as Rogier van der Weyden, the Van Eyck brothers and Hieronymus Bosch!